 It seems that most people are too afraid to negotiate a job offer.
 However, if you’ve looked over your offer letter and some things aren’t adding up, you should address them and negotiate the offer to ensure both you and your employer will be happy.

 When negotiating with your prospective employer, make sure you’re making reasonable, justifiable demands and they should be willing to compromise.
+For more negotiation tips, be sure to check out our Salary Negotiations Resource!

 If you’ve worked your way through the 5 things to consider before accepting your job offer and things still don’t seem right, you may want to think again.
 Remember, just because you’ve been offered a job, you don’t have to accept.
 Just keep your worth and your expectations in mind at all times and the right employer will respect you for it, making way for a great next step in your career.